6 Signs of Pet Dental Disease

 Common Conditions Can Be Prevented

 How well do you know your pet's dental health?
 Routine dental care is just as important to pets as it is to humans.

 Fact: 8 out of 10 dogs and 7 out of 10 cats show signs of dental disease by age three.
 That may seem young, but remember pets age rapidly.
 Dental disease is a problem for pets, causing pain, tooth loss and overall bad health from the bacteria in the mouth.

-Nationwide pet insurance policyholders filed $13.8 million in dental-related claims in 2017 — in fact, Nationwide pet insurance members with small dogs filed 10% more dental claims that those with large dogs.
-The average claim amount for treating tooth-related disease was $214.
+Nationwide pet insurance policyholders filed $19 million in dental-related claims in 2017 — in fact, Nationwide pet insurance members with small dogs filed 10% more dental claims that those with large dogs.
+The average claim amount for treating tooth-related disease was $404.

 Does Your Pet Have Dental Disease?

 So, what are some indicators that your cat or dog may have dental disease?
-The American Veterinary Dental College, the clinical specialist organization for veterinary dentists, lists the following on their Web site:
+Let your veterinarian know if your pet has any of the following issues:

 - - Bad breath